edgedb/edgedb/doc/ref/schema/architecture.rst

 All four element classes of EdgeDB schema form inheritance hierarchies.
 All elements, except atoms, support multiple inheritance.
-This is an extremely important aspect of EdgeDB data architecture that distinguishes it from the majority of the contemporary solutions.
+This is an extremely important aspect of EdgeDB data architecture that distinguishes it from the majority of the contemporary databases.
 There's an important difference between OO classes and EdgeDB schema
 classes: schema classes have no methods.
 This means that inheritance only affects what something *is* (see